oscar-stack/puppet-debugging-kit/README.md

 config
 └── *.yaml         # <-- User-specific customizations
 data
-└── puppet-debugging-kit
+└── puppet_debugging_kit
     └── *.yaml     # <-- The debugging kit library
 ```

-Everything under `data/puppet-debugging-kit` is loaded first.
+Everything under `data/puppet_debugging_kit` is loaded first.
 In order to avoid merge conflicts when the library is updated, these files should never be edited unless you plan to submit your changes as a pull request.

-The contents of `config/*.yaml` are loaded next and can be used to extend or override anything provided by `data/puppet-debugging-kit`.
+The contents of `config/*.yaml` are loaded next and can be used to extend or override anything provided by `data/puppet_debugging_kit`.
 These files are not tracked by Git and are where user-specific customizations should go.

 ---